csc-training/elements-of-hpc/running-supercomputer/how-to-use.md

 heavy computations directly whenever they want (this would be called *interactive use*) but have to submit their jobs through a *batch queueing system*.
 The batch system then takes care of scheduling the resources in a fair way.
-If the supercomputer as enough free resources, the job can start immediately, otherwise it may take hours or sometimes even days for the job to start.
+If the supercomputer has enough free resources, the job can start immediately, otherwise it may take hours or sometimes even days for the job to start.
 Batch system ensures also that single users cannot monopolize the system, there are typically